-Father Charles "Chuck" O'Malley, an incoming priest fromEast St. Louis, is transferred to St. Dominic's Church inNew York City.
+Father Charles "Chuck" O'Malley, an incoming priest fromEast St. Louis, is transferred to St. Dominic's Catholic Church inNew York City.

 O'Malley next pays a visit to Carol, now suspected of living in sin with Ted Haines Jr., the son of the church's mortgage holder.
 O'Malley describes to the young couple his calling in life, to follow the joyous side of religion and lead others to do the same, sung as his composition "Going My Way".
 When the junior Haines is later confronted by his father, the father discovers that he and Carol have married, and he has joined the Army Air Corps.